A Brief History of the

 Tampa, Florida, for the invasion of Cuba.

-Port Tampa, things were in great disarray, and the Vth
+in great disarray, and the Fifth Corps was

-several regiments were assigned to the same transport,
+assigned to the same transport, the YUCATAN.

-got his men aboard, realizing that once aboard, would probably not be
+Roosevelt got his men aboard, realizing that once

-to disembark.
-The Rough Riders stayed aboard, to the chagrin of the
+stayed aboard, to the chagrin of the other regiments.
+Sadly for some,

-regiments.
-Sadly for some, because of a lack of room in the army transports,
+because of a lack of room in the army transports,

 only eight of the regiment's twelve troops (troops A, B, D, E, F, G, K,